junxit/us-congress-bills-112/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2011-06-21 — [House 112-1-460](votes/house-112-1-0460.md) — On Motion to Suspend the Rules and Pass — **Passed** (396–0)

 ## Actions

 - 2011-04-15 — Introduced in House
 - 2011-04-15 — Introduced in House
 - 2011-04-15 — Referred to the House Committee on Oversight and Government Reform.
+- 2011-04-27 — Referred to the Subcommittee on Federal Workforce, U.S. Postal Service, and Labor Policy     .
+- 2011-06-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-06-21 — Considered as unfinished business. (consideration: CR H4344-4345)
+- 2011-06-21 — Considered under suspension of the rules. (consideration: CR H4340-4341)
+- 2011-06-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1632.
+- 2011-06-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-06-21 — Mr. Farenthold moved to suspend the rules and pass the bill.
+- 2011-06-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 0 (Roll no. 460). (text: CR H4340)
+- 2011-06-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 0 (Roll no. 460).(text: CR H4340)